Sakthipavithran16/Youtube_Data/README.md

 ## Information about Data

- * In this project we collect three main information from Youtube :S
+ * In this project we collect three main information from Youtube :

 1. Channel data